striver46/striver46/README.md

-- 👋 Hi, I’m @striver46
+- 👋 Hi, I’m Aman Nakhate
-- 👀 I’m interested in coding and creating games
+- 👀 I’m interested in Analytics and Machine Learning
-- 🌱 I’m currently learning  Web Develepment ( Full Stack )
+- 🌱 I’m currently working as Freelance Data Scientist
 - 💞️ I’m looking to collaborate on Open source

 <!---